jxg81/zpa-c2c-manager/README.md

 > These utilities are not affiliated with, nor supported by Zscaler in any way.
 ----
 # Client-to-Client Segment Management
-`manage_fqdn.py`
+Script name: `manage_fqdn.py`

 Allocate client device fqdns to app segments to manage client-to-client forwarding during migration to ZPA.

 This script interrogates the Zscaler Client Connector registered devices and retrieves the mapping of device names to app profiles.
 Based on the assigned app profile the device will be allocated to an appropriate ZPA app segment to either enable or disable ZPA forwarding for client-to-client connections.

-The following environment variables are required.
+The following environment variables are required:

 ### **ZPA_CLIENT_ID**